 The main lesions of atopic dermatitis are eczema, lichenification and pruritus.

 To alleviate the symptoms and improve the course of dermatitis or eczema, it is important to use cosmetics with soothing, repairing, emollient and moisturizing properties.
 In addition to using cleansers that respect the skin barrier.
-In these cases, regenerating and/or depigmenting cosmetics should be avoided.
+In these cases, regenerative and/or depigmenting cosmetics should be avoided.

 Seborrheic dermatitis is an inflammatory condition characterized by the formation of oily scales on the face and/or scalp.
 This type of dermatitis is often accompanied by itching, erythema, seborrhea, flaking and dandruff.